Temple Stay, a Journey to Self-Discovery

 - • Putting palms together (hapjang)

 - Hapjang is a formal way of greeting in a temple.
 The gesture represents bringing the heart and mind together.
-It also means lives of oneself and others united by truth.
+It also signifies the lives of oneself and others are

 - • Crossing hands (chasu)